 2. Leupold VX -Freedom

 Just about any scope in the Leupold line is very workable as applied to rifles chambering the 308 Winchester cartridge.
-This scope is a great choice for a 308 set up as a turn bolt big game rifle.
-The size is major, but the get it done workload is also a part of the package.
+The leupold mark is a great choice for a 308 set up as a turn bolt big game rifle.
+The size is major, but they get it done workload is also a part of the package.

 This glass is power from 4.5 X through 14 X, and carries a full 450 mm objective lens.
 Light retaining, very flexible in terms of sub tensions, and comes stock out of the box in a Duplex CDS crosshair.